Here's a closer look at some of the most common pediatric dentistry questions:

 While you are receiving dental treatment with your dentist, your child will be with his/her pediatric dentist or orthodontist and dental assistant.
 The Super Dentists understand the needs of children, including those with special needs, and will ensure your child’s comfort and safety.

 Definitely!
-In addition to our pediatric dentists and orthodontists, The Super Dentists also have adult dentists at our locations.
+In addition to our pediatric dentists and orthodontists, The Super Dentists also have adult dentists and hygienists at our locations.
 Keep in mind that pediatric dentists and orthodontists are dental specialist who attended dental school in addition to their specialty training.
 That means all of our dentists are proficient in treating all ages in addition to their specialties.

 Visiting the dentist twice a year has become the norm.
 The benefit of regular dental checkups is to prevent problems.
 Catching dental issues and treating them at an early stage is more manageable and can save money.
 Visiting the dentist every six months is a good recommendation; however, people with good oral health who are low risk for cavities or gum disease may be able to go annually.
 While those with a higher risk for dental disease may want to see their dentist every three to four months.